eldre/eldre-academic/content/en/authors/eldre/_index.md

 # - Visitors
 ---

-I am a junior researcher in Oceanography.
 My main scientific activities consist on studing marine ecosystems, particularly how benthic ecosystems (coastal and deep seafloor) and mankind activities interact.

 I am interested in marine infauna, but also micro- and macroalgae.
 Currently, I am working in the Benthic Ecology Laboratory, lead by Philippe Archambault, at Université Laval (Québec, Canada).